crlxs/rice/README.md

   - dwm
   - dmenu
   - st
-- neovim/lazy vim (work in progress)
+- Neovim/lazy vim (work in progress)
-- a git bare repo to track my doftiles (github.com/crlxs/dotfiles)
+- A git bare repo to track my doftiles (github.com/crlxs/dotfiles)
+- Ansible: for deployment of my environment.
+- Ansible-vault: SSH private key (./ssh/id_rsa) so it can safely be in this repo and reused.

 ## Work in progress:
-- Convert setup.sh into an ansible playbook (setup.yaml).
+- Rewrite ansible playbook (setup.yaml) and structure to properly use roles/handlers.

 ## To-dos
 - Use ansible-vault for git ssh setup to avoid the pain in the ass that is managing ssh keys.
+(COMPLETED June 3rd, 2024).
+- Convert setup.sh into an ansible playbook (setup.yaml).
+(COMPLETED June 3rd, 2024).

+---

 ## Shortcuts